 Top-down closeup of a waspFall’s cooler weather brings many changes to animals of all types.
-Wasps and yellow jackets tend to be extremely active in autumn while other insects are slowing down and/or dying off, which leads to some confusion as to what wasps and yellow jackets do in cool weather.
+Wasps and yellow jackets tend to be extremely active in autumn while other insects slow down and/or die off, which leads to some confusion as to what wasps and yellow jackets do in cool weather.

 Unlike some creatures that will store food, yellow jackets have very much of a hand-to-mouth existence… meaning that the food they gather is used to feed themselves, their queen, larvae, or young.
 None is saved.
 In the spring, food is abundant, and the colony’s population is at its lowest.

-However, by the time the weather starts to turn cold in the fall, the colony is at its maximum size and simultaneously food sources are starting to dwindle.
+However, by the time the weather turns cold in the fall, the colony is at its maximum size, and simultaneously, food sources are starting to dwindle.
 This is why yellow jackets are so aggressive in the fall.
 Like any other starving creatures, they’re ill-tempered and desperate to get anything that can be used to feed themselves, the colony, or the queen preparing for winter survival.

 Climate change’s effect on the seasons could leave yellow jackets around longer because it is not as cold and gives them more time to destroy vital honeybee hives.
 Conversely, colder winter temperatures could kill yellow jacket queens – meaning fewer new colonies in the spring.
 Since both honeybees and yellow jackets are vital to healthy gardens, the effect of climate change on their populations could have serious consequences.

 While yellow jackets tolerate colder temperatures than bees, they will eventually die off.
-Only the new queen, who hides deep in the ground, will survive the winter to start the colony over again in spring.
+Only the new queen, who hides deep in the ground, will survive the winter and start the colony again in spring.

 Does Killing a Yellow Jacket Attract More?